gramineproject/contrib/Intel-Confidential-Compute-for-X/README.md

 ### For executing an "Intel® Confidential Compute for X" image

-- Hardware requirements: An Intel® SGX-enabled bare metal machine or a VM.
+- Hardware requirements: This project currently only works for SGX-enabled Azure VMs.
+With some modifications, it will work on any Intel® SGX-enabled bare metal machine or VM.
    - At Azure, VMs of the [DCsv3 and DCdsv3-series](https://learn.microsoft.com/en-us/azure/virtual-machines/dcv3-series) should be used.
    Azure provides a [quickstart guide](https://learn.microsoft.com/en-us/azure/confidential-computing/quick-create-portal) to setup such VMs.